The (theta, wheel)-free graphs Part II: structure theorem: Connectivity of skeletons

-Recall a standard notion: a \emph{block} of a graph is an induced subgraph that is connected, has no cut-verticies and is maximal with respect to these properties.
+Recall a standard notion: a \emph{block} of a graph is an induced subgraph that is connected, has no cut vertices and is maximal with respect to these properties.
 Recall that every block of a graph is either 2-connected, or is a single edge.
-Recall that cut vertices of $R$ that are of degree at least 3 are called the {\em attaching vertices} of $R$.
+Recall that cut vertices of a graph $R$ that are of degree at least 3 are called the {\em attaching vertices} of $R$.

-\begin{lemma} Let $R$ be a skeleton.
+\begin{lemma} Let $R$ be a $k$-skeleton.
 If $C$ is a 2-connected block of $R$, then no two vertices of $C$ that are of degree at least 3 in $R$ are adjacent.
-In particular, every 2-connected block of $R$ is sparse, no two adjacent vertices of some cycle of $R$ have degree at least 3, and if an edge of $R$ is between two vertices of degree at least~3, then it is a cutedge of $R$. \end{lemma} \begin{proof} This is equivalent to condition~\ref{i:5} in the definition of a P-graph, since an edge of $R$ belongs to a cycle if and only if it belongs to a 2-connected block of $R$. \end{proof}
+In particular, every 2-connected block of $R$ is sparse, no two adjacent vertices of every cycle of $R$ have degree at least 3, and if an edge of $R$ is between two vertices of degree at least~3, then it is a cutedge of $R$. \end{lemma} \begin{proof} This is equivalent to condition~\ref{i:5} in the definition of a P-graph, since an edge of $R$ belongs to a cycle if and only if it belongs to a 2-connected block of $R$. \end{proof}

-\begin{lemma} Let $R$ be a skeleton.
-If $e_1$ and $e_2$ are edges of $R$, then there exists a cycle of $R$ that goes through $e_1$ and $e_2$, or there exists a path in $R$ whose end-vertices are of degree~1 (in $R$) and that goes through $e_1$ and $e_2$. \end{lemma}
+\begin{lemma} Let $R$ be a $k$-skeleton.
+If $e_1$ and $e_2$ are edges of $R$, then there exists a cycle of $R$ that goes through $e_1$ and $e_2$, or there exists a path in $R$ whose endnodes are of degree~1 (in $R$) and that goes through $e_1$ and $e_2$. \end{lemma}